-If you are anywhere near the Cowichan area, I highly recommend taking a trip to see the Pacific Northwest Raptors Centre in Duncan.
-It’s an awesome experience for anyone evenly remotely interested in birds of prey, and absolutely fantastic for kids.
-We have been there a few times now, and always thoroughly enjoy ourselves.
+If you are near the Cowichan area, I highly recommend taking a trip to the Pacific Northwest Raptors Centre in Duncan.
+It’s a fantastic experience for anyone evenly remotely interested in birds of prey and amazing for kids.
+We have been there a few times now and always thoroughly enjoy ourselves.

-A local group of biologists and falconers created the centre in hopes to bring people closer to birds of prey.
+A local group of biologists and falconers created the centre in hopes of bringing people closer to birds of prey.
 They want to make the general public aware that these birds are so much more than just predators.
 The centre was built to educate, illuminate and encourage a sense of personal responsibility for the future of these magnificent birds.
-With this better understanding, we see that they really are an essential part of the delicate ecological balance of our planet.
+With this better understanding, we see that they are an essential part of the delicate ecological balance of our planet.

 When wandering around any animal exhibit, whether at a zoo or otherwise, I can’t help but feel saddened by the small enclosures they have.
 Unfortunately, the Raptors Centre is not much different.

-However, one should remember that these birds are born in captivity to help educate the public, and they are quite accustomed to humans taking care of them.
+However, one should remember that these birds are born in captivity to help educate the public and are accustomed to humans taking care of them.
 They would most likely not fair well out in the real world anyway.
-And besides, I think any bird who is guaranteed a full meal every day, over having to scavenge and hunt for themselves, would most likely take the first option!
+And besides, I think any bird guaranteed a full meal every day, over having to scavenge and hunt for themselves, would most likely take the first option!